Skip to main content

 • grinding

-Players find the grinding aspect of the game to be bland and tedious, lacking challenge and requiring minimal thought, which detracts from the overall experience.
+Players find the grinding aspect of the game to be bland and tedious, lacking challenge and requiring minimal thought.
+Many feel that the repetitive nature of tasks and achievements detracts from the overall experience.

 • “The experiments are bland and tedious.”